Observatory-Sciences/aravis-detector/docs/user/reference/camera.md

 # Technical Camera Documentation

-This page provides an over view of the standards and libraries used to communicate with the camera, as well as a collection of technical information and manuals.
+This page provides an overview of the standards and libraries used to communicate with the camera, as well as a collection of technical information and manuals.

 ## Aravis